Japan 2026

 Face to face with one of Japan's last original castles

 After breakfast at the ryokan, take a bus to Nagano Station and board the Limited Express Shinano through mountain valleys to Matsumoto — your Alps base for three nights.
-Check into the hotel, drop bags, and walk to Matsumoto Castle, nicknamed "Crow Castle" for its striking black exterior.
+Check into your traditional Japanese house — just 600 meters from the castle with mountain views, a kitchen, and a washing machine.
+Drop bags and walk to Matsumoto Castle, nicknamed "Crow Castle" for its striking black exterior.
 One of only five original castles in Japan.
 Climb the impossibly steep wooden defensive ladders to the top floor for panoramic views of the surrounding Alps.
 Spend the rest of the afternoon exploring Nawate Street (aka "Frog Street") and Nakamachi Street's old storehouses before finding the perfect soba dinner.

 Crow Castle up close

 ~9:00 AM: Breakfast at Shimizuya (included). ~10:00 AM: 10 min bus to Nagano Station. ~10:30 AM: Limited Express Shinano to Matsumoto (50 min, covered by JR Pass). ~11:20 AM: Arrive Matsumoto Station.
-Check into hotel (3 nights).
+Check into Traditional Japanese House (2BR, near castle, 4 nights).
+20 min walk or short bus from station.
 Matsumoto Castle is a 15 min walk from station — go in the early afternoon to avoid the hottest part of the day.
 The steep interior ladders take about 30–45 min to climb.
 Nawate Street and Nakamachi Street are between the station and castle — hit them on the walk back.

 07